alicht/DOM-manipulation/DOM/part3.md

 ```

-Just like accessing an element by its class, getElementsByTagName() will return an array-like object of elements, and we can modify every tag in the document with a for loop.
+Just like accessing an element by its class, `getElementsByTagName()` will return an array-like object of elements, and we can modify every `tag` in the document with a `for loop`.

 ``` javascript
 const demoTag = document.getElementsByTagName('article');